Frank C. Moore (politician)

 Frank Charles Moore (March 23, 1896 - April 23, 1978) was a Canadian-born American lawyer and politician who served as the 48th New York State Comptroller.

 Early life and education

 Moore was born in Toronto, Ontario, in 1896.
 When he was 11 months old, his parents moved to Buffalo, New York, where he was raised.
 Moore attended Hobart College and earned a law degree from the University at Buffalo Law School.

 Military service

 During World War I, Moore served in the Royal Canadian Air Force, Royal Flying Corps and United States Army.
 He was discharged in 1917 for being underweight.

 Career

 Moore was a delegate to the New York State Constitutional Conventions of 1938 and 1967.
 He was the New York State Comptroller from 1943 to 1950, elected in 1942 and 1946.

 At the 1950 New York state election, he was elected Lieutenant Governor of New York and took office on January 1, 1951.
 He resigned on September 30, 1953, to become president of Nelson A. Rockefeller's Government Affairs Foundation.

+Moore held numerous board and panel positions, including serving as the Chairman of the Committee on Constitutional Tax and Debt Limitations and City-School Fiscal Relations (CTDL-CSFR).
+Chairman of the Finance Subcommittee, White House Conference on Education, and Chair of the State University of New York Board of Trustees from 1953 to 1965.